Sleep is Good…Good Sleep is Better

-Once you have purchased the subscription to “Sleep is Good, Good Sleep is Better” or the more encompassing programs: the Healthy Brain program (HBp) or the full Tinnitus Synergy program, the Sleep program will be accessible on this page.
+Once you have purchased the subscription to “Sleep is Good, Good Sleep is Better” or the more encompassing programs: the Healthy Brain program (HBp) or the full Tinnitus Synergy program, the Sleep program will be accessible.

 So you can get a taste of the information, here is Track 1 – Intro There is Hope